ConnectNowUK/docs/docs/issue-tracker/developer-guide/api/README.md

 ### Edit a single issue

-::: tip Authentication
+::: authorization
-User must be authenticated and have access to each company in the issue category ids.
-If updating category ids, the user must additionally have access/permission for the new category ids submitted.
+You must have access to each company in the issue category ids.
+If updating category ids, you must additionally have access/permission for any new category ids submitted.
 :::

 ::: tip